ChuckCaplan/IEC-printer/arduino/README.md

 Forked from https://github.com/smdprutser/IEC-printer.

-Once working this Arduino sketch will send raw print data to a Raspberry PI for printing to a USB printer.
+Once working this Arduino sketch will send raw print data from a C64 to a Raspberry PI for printing to a USB printer.
 This is currently NOT WORKING for this use case.

 # Info
 Most of the IEC routines borowed from https://github.com/Larswad/uno2iec .
 Many thanks for solving the gory details of the IEC and kept me focussing at the printercode.